cloudfoundry/uaa/docs/UAA-Security.md

 Resource ID = `scim`.
 Rules:

-* List or inspect users
+* List or search users
-  * Token has scope `scim.read`
+  * Token with scope `scim.read` provides read/query access to ALL users in the UAA

-* Delete, add or update user account
+* Delete, add user account
   * Token has scope `scim.write`

+* Update existing user account
+  * Token with scope `scim.write` lets you update ANY user's information in the UAA

+In addition, a User Token obtained by a client with authorities `scim.me` (eg. token from authorization_code or password grant flow) provides read/query/update access to that particular user's account.

 ### Username from ID Queries